felixleopoldo/benchpress/docs/source/available_graphs.rst

 This is the *randDAG* from the R package `pcalg <https://cran.r-project.org/web/packages/pcalg/pcalg.pdf>`_  with the extra feature that the maximum average number of parents can be set by ``max_parents``.

-An object of the pcalg_randdag module specifies a graph generated using the randDAG function from the pcalg package (Kalisch et al. 2012), with the extra functionality of restricting the maximal number of parents per node (max_parents).
-It samples a random graph with n nodes and d neighbours per node on average, using the algorithm specified by method with parameters par1 and par2, for further details see Kalisch et al.
+An object of the pcalg_randdag module specifies a graph generated using the randDAG function from the pcalg package, with the extra functionality of restricting the maximal number of parents per node (max_parents).
+It samples a random graph with n nodes and d neighbours per node on average, using the algorithm specified by method with parameters par1 and par2, for further details see :footcite:t:`JSSv047i11`.

 ..
 Source `resources/binarydatagen/generate_DAG.R <https://github.com/felixleopoldo/benchpress/blob/master/resources/binarydatagen/generate_DAG.R>`_